6u66leSorter/test/README.md

 3. Searching for oil in squares
 >Comparing the number of black pixels and a given number (total number of pixels in a square multiplied by a certain factor, default 0.03)
 4. Determining the result and coloring the marked squares if necessary
+>After searching for oil squares, we get a list of numbers.
+If it is not empty, then there is oil.